cpraveen/cpraveen.github.io/comp/brew.md

 brew config
 ```

-Sometimes you may have to delete existing tools and then upgrade
+Sometimes I have found it necessary to delete existing tools and then install to get the latest version

 ```shell
 sudo rm -rf /Library/Developer/CommandLineTools